 Located in Colorado’s North Fork Valley, beneath 11,400 ft.
 Mt.
 Lamborn, Paonia is known for its farms, orchards and now wineries.
 It is becoming known as the farm-to-table capital of Colorado.

 Stone Cottage Cellars, 41716 Reds Rd.: This is a small winery and tasting room that makes their wines from their own vineyard and grapes purchased from others.
+There is also a small stone cottage for a farm-stay experience.

 Azura Cellars & Gallery: Located a short drive from downtown Paonia, this is a beautiful facility which has an art gallery and tasting room.
 They bottle their own wines but they purchase the grapes locally and from Palisade.
 The contemporary art is produced by the owners Ty and Helen Gillespie.
 Their reds were excellent.
 They recently opened a beautifully decorated guest house that can be rented while you are in town.
 It has stunning views of the West Elk mountains and the North Fork Valley below.
 16764 Farmers Mine Rd.